TheRedBrain/spellengine-extension/README.md

 This is an example spell.json where all added values are present (with their default values)

 > Note that this is not a valid spell.json, as several fields added by Spell Engine are not present.
-It is also normally not possible to have multiple release target fields
+It is also normally not possible to have multiple target fields

 ```json
 {